juin03/RinggitSavvy/README.md

    ```

 ### Note
-- Ensure your MySQL server is running before starting the app.
+- Ensure your MySQL server is running before starting the app for the fully functional app
 - Make sure to update the database connection details in `connectDB.js` to match your MySQL configuration.
+- But again, it is totally fine to ignore the set up of MySQL as the app will still function perfectly without this feature

 ---